-These groups work best when members have similar kinds of losses or issues, eg, loss of a spouse or child, loss of a job or career, loss of someone who had a particular kind of cancer or those who are recovering from the breakdown of a significant relationship or a redundancy.
+These groups work best when members have similar kinds of issues, eg, loss of a spouse or child, loss of a job or career, loss of someone who had a particular kind of cancer, those who are recovering from the breakdown of a significant relationship or experiencing abuse.

 When working with groups I start by interviewing those who apply to get an idea of the challenge that is facing each person, their needs and what goals they have.
 This helps me to match people up to create groups that offer optimum opportunity to all members to both receive and give the support that they need.